 How Much do Dental Implants Cost?

-How much an implant costs depends on a few factors.
-These factors include the number of implants you need and whether dental implants are covered by your medical insurance.
+How much dental implant costs depends on a few factors.
+These factors include the number of implants you need and whether these implants are covered by your medical insurance.
 Dental implants, however, are the more affordable alternative to dentures since they can last a lifetime with proper care.
 Dentures, on the other hand, need replacement every 5 years on average, since your gums may shrink or change shape throughout the years.
 Dental implants also help prevent bone degeneration in the gums, which may require costly dental procedures down the road.

 Schedule a Dental Implant Checkup Today!